Feature Flags

 Getting Started with Feature Flags

 Feature flags are built atop existing features.
-So, to flag a feature, you initially need to create one via the features' dashboard.
-To create a feature, go to Entitlements --> Features.
+So, to 'flag' a feature, you first need to create one in the features dashboard.
+As a quick reminder, the Features tab is located in [ENVIRONMENT] -> Entitlements -> Features.
 Learn more about creating features here.

 Add, edit, and manage your features